Remote Work Cybersecurity: 11 Policies Every Canadian Business Needs

 Encryption at rest: Data stored on an employee’s laptop should be encrypted so that if the device is stolen, the thief can’t access the files.
 Full-disk encryption (like BitLocker on Windows or FileVault on Mac) is standard.
 Application-level encryption for sensitive files adds a second layer.

 Encryption in transit: Data transmitted over networks (email, file transfers, API calls) should be encrypted.
-HTTPS for web traffic, TLS for email, VPN or ZTNA for network access — all ensure that someone monitoring the Wi-Fi network can’t see the data.
+HTTPS for web traffic, TLS for email, VPN or ZTNA for network access—all ensure that someone monitoring the Wi-Fi network can’t see the data.

 The goal isn’t to prevent any data from existing on remote devices (that’s impractical), but to ensure that lost or stolen devices don’t become data breaches.
+Data security and compliance requirements under PIPEDA make encryption a legal obligation for Canadian businesses handling personal information.

 The Role of Managed IT Services and Continuous Monitoring